First impressions matter, and a strong visual identity is essential for any business looking to stand out from the crowd.

+As your brand evolves and grows, certain elements will support its growth and keep it grounded and familiar: brand values and visual identity.
 Customers do not react positively to radical changes and you must consider this as you grow.
-Brand’s visuals should maintain a degree of familiarity and continuity so as not to alienate the existing customer base.
+Brand visuals should maintain a degree of familiarity and continuity so as not to alienate the existing customer base.

+Some of your loyal consumers may be emotionally attached to your brand’s visuals as it gives them a sense of belonging.
 Making a harsh break from the long-standing visual identity is a risky move, while maintaining it and staying true to its core can be rewarding in the long run.

-It Differentiates Your Brand From The Competition
+5. Differentiates Your Brand From the Competition

-Takeaways On Brand Visual Identity
+Takeaways on Brand Visual Identity

 Creating a visual identity for your brand comes with multiple benefits.
 It is an essential part of a general branding strategy of any business and is the most immediate aspect of it that consumers get in touch with.

 - Give your products or services a distinctive feel

 A great brand visual identity should have:

 - No ambiguity, that is the exact interpretation of what your business is about